How to Build a Quantum Supercomputer: Scaling from Hundreds to Millions of Qubits: Introduction: Past, present, and future challenges of building quantum computers

 \section{Introduction: Past, present, and future challenges of building quantum computers}

 Quantum computing has seen remarkable progress over the past few decades despite facing tremendous conceptual, theoretical, and technical challenges.
 There have been a few significant breakthroughs, such as Shor's algorithm for integer factoring \cite{shor_factoring_1994} to solve a seemingly exponentially hard classical problem, or the invention of quantum error-correction (QEC)~\cite{PhysRevA.52.R2493,gottesman1997stabilizercodesquantumerror} to tackle the fundamental problem of \textit{decoherence}, without which Shor's algorithm would remain merely a mathematical curiosity.
 Starting from small experiments that manipulate single- or few-qubit systems, research groups using a variety of technologies can now make and operate quantum processors with on the order of 100 physical qubits.
+Under certain conditions state-of-the-art classical simulation techniques such as tensor networks or quantum Monte Carlo could struggle to simulate quantum dynamics on $\sim 100$ noisy physical qubits, thereby providing a natural benchmark for \textit{beyond classical} computation with quantum hardware.
 Some proof-of-principle speedups over conventional (classical) supercomputers called ``quantum supremacy'' \cite{arute2019quantum} or ``quantum advantage'' \cite{quantum-advantage} have been demonstrated, but only for carefully crafted problems.
 The next step is to scale up quantum processors to demonstrate significant speedup for a practical problem in a cost effective manner, thereby achieving {\em quantum utility} \cite{utility-scale}.

 Recently, the high-performance computing (HPC) community has shown significant interest in employing quantum computation as a complementary paradigm beyond exascale supercomputing \cite{alexeev_quantum-centric_2024,ibmPositionPaper,humbleQuantumClassical}.
 Rather than replacing classical computers as general-purpose processors, quantum computers can be better understood as accelerators or coprocessors that can efficiently carry out specialized tasks within an HPC framework.
 Hybrid quantum--classical frameworks will be crucial not only in the near term---the noisy, intermediate-scale quantum (NISQ) era~\cite{preskill2018quantum}---but also for future fault-tolerant quantum computation (FTQC), as error-correction schemes will rely heavily on classical HPC and the number of logical qubits will be fairly small for the foreseeable future.
 To achieve true utility-scale quantum computing, successful integration with existing heterogeneous HPC infrastructures and the development of a hybrid quantum--classical full computing stack are necessary.